 Policy Number: HR-18

 This policy provides guidelines for the identification and use of Essential Personnel during campus emergencies.
-During a Suspension of Operations, Essential Personnel provide services that relate directly to the health, safety, and welfare of Drexel University College of Medicine y, ensure continuity of key operations, and maintain and protect Drexel University College of Medicine property.
+During a Suspension of Operations, Essential Personnel provide services that relate directly to the health, safety, and welfare of the Academy, ensure continuity of key operations, and maintain and protect Academy of Natural Sciences of Drexel University property.

 Implementation of this policy is the responsibility of the Department of Human Resources.

-In the event of extraordinary situations, Drexel University College of Medicine may suspend normal operations and classes in whole or part.
-In such instances, all Professional Staff Members designated as Essential Personnel must fulfill their duties set forth in this policy in order to (1) ensure the continuation of critical Drexel University College of Medicine operations; (2) attend to the needs of students and other members of Drexel University College of Medicine community; and (3) protect Drexel University College of Medicine’s assets.
+In the event of extraordinary situations, the Academy may suspend normal operations in whole or part.
+In such instances, all Professional Staff Members designated as Essential Personnel must fulfill their duties set forth in this policy in order to (1) ensure the continuation of critical Academy operations; (2) attend to the needs of members of the Academy community; and (3) protect the Academy’s assets.

-Essential Services is defined as those services that are determined to be critical to the functioning of Drexel University College of Medicine.
-In the event of a Suspension of Operations, the SVP of SLAS in consultation with senior management will determine which services are essential based on the nature of the event.
+Essential Services is defined as those services that are determined to be critical to the functioning of the Academy.
+In the event of a Suspension of Operations, the President in consultation with senior management will determine which services are essential based on the nature of the event.